-GUILDFORD TOWN CENTRE, SURREY One of the NHS Healthy New Town demonstrator projects, the masterplan embeds strong health themes such as outdoor play into new buildings compact, walkable, memorable
+GUILDFORD TOWN CENTRE, SURREY A comprehensive set of proposals covering movement within NORTHSTOWE, SOUTH CAMBRIDGESHIRE One of the NHS Healthy New Town demonstrator projects, the masterplan embeds strong health themes such as outdoor play into the heart of the town centre.

-GALWAY PUBLIC REALM STRATEGY, IRELAND Our public realm strategy for Galway sets out steps to make the city accessible and inclusive; more flood resilient and greener; and easier to get around - all while retaining Galway's unique character.
+Our public realm strategy for Galway sets out steps to make the city accessible and inclusive; more flood resilient and greener; and easier to get around - all while retaining Galway's unique character.